-3.1 When does special leave with pay apply during COVID-19?
+UPDATED 3.1 When does special leave with pay apply during COVID-19?

 Circular 2/1976, which covers special leave with pay should only apply in lieu of sick leave for COVID-19 when an employee is advised to self-isolate and is displaying symptoms of COVID-19 or had a positive test.
-Medical or HSE advice should be followed.
-Special leave with pay for employees who are not required to work due to COVID-19 should be based on basic salary and fixed allowances only.
-This excludes premium payments.
-Sectors may need to reflect these principles in their own special leave with pay circulars.